#learning&tech #consciousnessraising #practical&theoretical-approaches #play #coding

-Rikke has intercultural and international experience engaging with teachers, partners and stakeholders from many parts of the world in her current role at KUBO Robotics.
-This job includes developing educational cross-cultural content with the use of the robot KUBO.
-She leads and develops Training content on basic and advanced levels; webinar content, and eLearning courses.
+Rikke has intercultural and international experience engaging with teachers, partners and stakeholders from many parts of the world in her recent role at KUBO Robotics.
+This job included developing educational cross-cultural content with the use of the robot KUBO.
+She has been leading and developing Training content on basic and advanced levels; webinar content, and eLearning courses.
 Rikke enjoys making sure that student activities are playful, creative and engaging.

 Rikke Berggreen Paaskesen has a solid experience as a teacher, facilitator, trainer and manager.
 She is educated as a teacher and educational sociologist and has a broad educator experience with children, youngsters and adults.
 She has been teaching students at the Teacher Education in DK and adults at FOF.